sebkaster/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Description of the approach taken for finding a solution

 I started by implementing a basic version of the LeNet architecture presented in the Udacity lectures.
 Based on this architecture I tried to optimize the performance of the model.
-Firstly, I added dropout layers and l2-regularizers for regularizatio in order to avoid overfitting.
+Firstly, I added dropout layers and l2-regularizers for regularization in order to avoid over-fitting.
 Furthermore, I played around with adding and removing dense layers.
 Finally, I decided to remove one dense layer which gave the best performance for me.

 Moreover, I used batch normalization to increase the independence of the single layers and improve the training speed.